wlhlm/fc980c-controller/README.md

 ### Revision 1

 The SWD header is unusable since SWDIO has been routed to the wrong pin on the MCU (PA15 instead of PA13).
-This has no impact on the on the actual controller functionality.
+This has no impact on the actual controller functionality.
 Fixed in revision 2.

 Unfortunately, the `KEY_STATE` pin is missing a 5V pull-up resistor.
-A manual fix (such as soldering a 10k resistor between the `KEY_STATE` \[pin 14\] and 5V on the `KEYBOARD` connector) is necessary.
+A manual fix (such as soldering a 10k resistor between the `KEY_STATE` \[pin 14\] and 5V pins on the `KEYBOARD` connector) is necessary.
 Fixed in revision 2.

 Revisions
 ---------